MihirShah10/Cyclone-V-SOC-FPGA-based-HW-SW-Co-Design-for-Accelerating-Estimation-of-Design-Diversity-post-HLS-/README.md

 certain tests (which in real world would be Common Mode Failures caused due to power fluctuations, electromagnetic interferences etc. ) and thereby estimated the robustness of such mission critical IC’s.
-• Through the help of D-Metric proposed by Dr. Subhashish Mitra (Stanford's Robust Systems Group), we can identify such potential designs that can be implemented on the system, using a mathematical approach
+• Through the help of D-Metric proposed by Dr. Subhashish Mitra (Stanford's Robust Systems Group), we can identify such potential designs that can be implemented on the system, using a mathematical approach.